-In truth, it saves money.
-Our ICEraQ micro-modular system and ICEtank modular liquid-cooled “data centers in a box” have helped many customers build out data centers for up to 60% less than traditional alternatives.
+Our ICEraQ micro-modular system and ICEtank modular liquid-cooled “data centers in a box” have helped many customers build out data centers for up to 50% less than traditional alternatives.

 What’s more, these installations continue delivering significant cost savings on energy and maintenance.
 They also provide a lower Total Cost of Ownership (TCO), and serve as an excellent long-term return on investment.

 There’s also some confusion between single – and two-phase immersion cooling, the latter of which is more complicated, hence more expensive.
 FYI, GRC helped pioneer the simpler (and less costly) single-phase immersion cooling approach for data centers.